- Where did you learn how to do this stuff?

 I am happy to reuse your stones (with few exceptions).
 Send me an email with a description and dimensions and we’ll discuss it.

 I do not personally melt down the old gold into the new piece.
-What I can do instead is send it to my refiner for a 96% payout on gold obtained (based on current gold market rates).
+What I can do instead is send it to my refiner for a 98% payout on gold obtained (based on current gold market rates).
+Depending upon how much old gold you have, it could be worth doing.
 The payout may then be used toward your new piece.
-Send me an email and I’ll give you all the details.
+Send me an email and I’ll give you the specifics.

 However, I am all about having you send me inspiration images, including those of other pieces of jewelry.
 If you really mean you want a twisty vine ring, this I can totally do.
 Just don’t ask me to copy another designer’s piece.